 Nestled within the Municipal District of Taber are five distinctive hamlets:

 - Grassy Lake – located approximately 4 kilometres from the eastern boundary along Highway 3

-- Hays – at the intersection of Highway 875 and 524
+- Hays – situated at the intersection of Highway 875 and 524

-The brown soils in the MD vary from clay to sandy loams of a medium texture which combine with a relatively level topography to make the area ideally suited to irrigation farming.
-The continual improvement and expansion of water supplies via the Taber, Bow River and St Mary Irrigation District systems have paved the way for more intensive crop production techniques.
-The result has been the development of sugar beet and vegetable processing industries, plus livestock confinement operations which need an abundance of hay, pasture and crop by-products for feed.
+The soils within the Municipal District of Taber exhibit a range from clay to sandy loams of medium texture, complemented by a relatively even topography.
+This combination makes the region exceptionally conducive to irrigation farming.
+The continual enhancement and expansion of water resources through the Bow River and St. Mary Irrigation District systems have facilitated the adoption of more intensive crop production methodologies.
+Consequently, this evolution has given rise to the development of sugar beet and vegetable processing industries, alongside livestock confinement operations that require ample hay, pasture, and crop by-products for animal feed.

 In 2021, the Alberta Government unveiled historic investments in irrigation, poised to augment the irrigated land area by almost 200,000 acres in southern Alberta.
 This groundbreaking investment, totalling over $800 million, is poised to revamp existing irrigation infrastructure for enhanced water efficiency.
 As water conservation practices thrive, the irrigation districts in the region will be empowered to irrigate larger tracts of land while consuming less water.
 A substantial portion of this expansion, an estimated 80,000 acres, is anticipated to fall within the confines of the Municipal District of Taber, consequently attracting heightened economic investment prospects in both production and processing.

 The Municipal District of Taber boasts a wealth of assets that appeal to both residents and visitors alike.
 These include a renowned shooting range, multiple campgrounds, and abundant recreational prospects provided by the surrounding rivers and reservoirs.